-Information Service for Papal Audiences & Masses with POPE BENEDICT XVI
+Information Service for Papal Audiences & Masses with POPE FRANCIS

 Papal Audience are held on Wednesdays if the Pope is in Rome, giving pilgrims and visitors the chance to "see the Pope" and receive the Papal Blessing or Apostolic Blessing from the successor of the Apostle Peter during their visit.

 The Audience with the Pope consists of small teachings and readings mainly in Italian but also in English, French, German, Spanish, Polish, Portuguese and sometimes other languages depending on groups visiting.

 The Pope will do a greeting in each language and special visiting groups, Choirs etc from various countries will get a mention.